kuzzleio/kuzzle/doc/2/guides/getting-started/6-understand-application-development/index.md

 In order to use the API actions, Kuzzle exposes the [Embedded SDK](/core/2/some-link) through the [Backend](/core/2/some-link) class.

+You can acces it through the [Backend.sdk] property.

 ::: info
 The Embedded SDK is a modified version of the [Javascript SDK](/sdk/js/7) which is directly connected to the API and does not go through the network.
 :::